 What is the best price for these wood pellets?

 Stove Chow is a cheap pellet, and it performs as such.
 If you have a stove that is picky about the pellets it eats, don’t feed it stove chow.
 If you have a Harmon stove that will burn just about anything, then stove chow will work fine with more frequent cleanings than a better quality pellet.

 Ironically the cheap Englander stoves that Lowes and the Depot sells are pretty picky about the pellets they burn, and the brand of pellets they sell are the very type of pellet that often don’t burn well in their cheap stoves.

 There are some fans of these pellets out there, but there are a few things to keep in mind.
-Stove Chow is a store brand (Home Depot) which means from region to region these can be totally different pellets from different manufactures.
-Energex (which I believe mine were) basic grade of pellet is a generally a poor pellet.
+Stove Chow is a store brand (Home Depot) which means from region to region these can be different pellets from different manufactures.
+Energex (which I believe mine were) primary grade of pellet is generally a poor pellet.

-However, as a general rule never buy a ton of pellets without burning a few bags first, just don't do it.
-This site is meant to be a starting point from which to begin your search, it is not meant scare you to one pellet, or push you away from an other.
+However, as a general rule never buy a ton of pellets without burning a few bags first, just don’t do it.
+This site is meant to be a starting point from which to begin your search, and it is not meant to scare you to one pellet or push you away from another.
 I have burned every pellet I review and am giving my honest feedback.